-Shan Li is an Assistant Professor of Operations Management in the Narendra Paul Loomba Department of Management at the Zicklin School of Business, Baruch College.
+Shan Li is an Associate Professor of Operations Management in the Narendra Paul Loomba Department of Management at the Zicklin School of Business, Baruch College.

 Professor Li worked for Amazon, Philips Research and American Express before she joined Baruch College in 2013.
 She received her PhD from Industrial Engineering and Operations Research at University of California, Berkeley, where she taught undergraduate Service Operations Design and Analysis.
 At Baruch, Professor Li teaches Operations Management and Business Analytics courses in the undergraduate and MBA program.